A memorable road trip to Col de Montgenevre in the Cottian Alps

 Is Col de Montgenèvre - Passo del Monginevro open?

-Nestled in the Cottian Alps, the road to the summit is totally paved.
-It’s called N94 road.
-The pass is kept open in winter and takes its name from the village Montgenèvre, which lies in the vicinity.
-The road to the summit is steep, hitting a maximum gradient of 10.0% through some of the ramps.
-It gets a decent amount of traffic in summer.
+Set high in the Cottian Alps, the pass is kept open in winters and takes its name from the village Montgenèvre, which lies in the vicinity.

 The pass is 20.6 km (12.80 miles) long running from Briançon (in southeastern France) to Cesana Torinese (in the Italian region Piedmont).
 It is an important road connection between both countries.
 Its importance has always lain in the fact that it is the lowest of the principal crossings of the main range of the Alps between both countries.
-The drive has fantastic views back over towards Briançon.
+It often has a lot of traffic.

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.